What Is Story Mapping? How Product Teams Move from User Journey to Ready Backlog

 That’s fine to drive the development effort once you’ve decided on the build order.

 However, the backlog management capabilities of these tools fall short for product and release management.
-Simply because the backlog is shown as a long, flat list.
-The filtering, labeling, and coloring you can do, helps a bit, but you never get the whole picture.
+The filtering, labeling, and coloring you can do help a bit, but you never get the whole picture.

 What (Other) Benefits Do You Get Out of Story Mapping?